 But the problem is, this is often a one-way street.
 Theoretically, licenses like the GPL require new code that’s built on top of existing open-source code to be published under the same free license as well, but in practice, this simply doesn’t work.
-In the 3D printing space, it seems like every week there’s a new case found out of a company using open-source tools like the Marlin firmware or Klipper, PrusaSlicer or Cura, or just parts of them in their own products without complying with the license.
-If you can even uncover them, because if they kit-bash their own proprietary software from open source components, it’s going to be near impossible to even find out there’s something fishy going on.
-But even if they properly comply with the license, realistically, there’s not really much benefit to having another copy of the same working code published or seeing how some sloppy modifications were done by somebody who barely understands the tools they’re messing with.
+In the 3D printing space, it seems like every week there’s a new case found out of a company using open-source tools like the Marlin firmware or Klipper, PrusaSlicer, or Cura, or just parts of them in their own products without complying with the license.
+If you can even uncover them because if they kit-bash their own proprietary software from open-source components, it’s going to be near impossible to even find out there’s something fishy going on.
+But even if they properly comply with the license, realistically, there’s not much benefit to having another copy of the same working code published or seeing how some sloppy modifications were done by somebody who barely understands the tools they are messing with.

 Unless there’s a meaningful contribution happening, it’s the same drip-feed situation again where the actual work is only being done by one side, not the other.